Is IBM Actually Based on Diversity or Indian Labor?

 The Easy Way

-IBM has found a more natural way to make money rather than innovating or bringing out exciting products.
-It has decided to mainly be a system implementing company, making money from the high US IT rates, and the much lower rates it pays consultants.
-Secondly, it brings a continuous stream of new IT consultants over from India such that several of the projects I have worked on with IBM have been 90% Indian.
-The few non-Indian consultants being one or two consultants, and then the team manager who is always American born.
-Sufficed to say, IBM could never make this same margin on US-born consultants, and so the IT practice at IBM is in the process of becoming 90% Indian.
-This is combined with increasing amounts of outsourcing of work to India.
-Wary of caution, IBM had decided to no more extended report their employment numbers on a per-country basis.
-This means that while IBM will continue to pull large sums of money from US companies, it will no longer provide a significant share of its earnings in US employment.
+IBM has found a more natural way to make money rather than innovate or bring out exciting products.
+It has decided to mainly be a system-implementing company, making money from the high US IT rates and the much lower rates it pays consultants.
+Secondly, it brings a continuous stream of new IT consultants from India, such that several of the projects I have worked on with IBM have been 90% Indian.
+The few non-Indian consultants are one or two, and the team manager is always American-born.
+It is sufficient to say that IBM could never make this same margin on US-born consultants, and so the IT practice at IBM is becoming 90% Indian.
+This is combined with increasing amounts of work being outsourced to India.
+Wary of caution, IBM had decided no longer to report their employment numbers on a per-country basis.
+While IBM will continue to pull large sums of money from US companies, it will no longer provide a significant share of its earnings in US employment.

 Conclusion